El Paso Housing Market 2026: Trends, Prices, Inventory & What Sellers Need to Know

 • Price growth is slowing or even reversing in some areas.

-• Homes taking longer to sell — average days on market jumped to 74 (up 25% YoY).
+• Homes are taking longer to sell, with average days on market increasing to 95 days.

 Interest Rates: The Plot Twist